Maximise your Avios, air miles and hotel points

 Here are the HSBC airline transfer partners:

-Here are the hotel partners, both of which are new:
+Here are the hotel partners:

-What everyone agrees on, however, is that the hotel transfer ratios stink.
+However, the hotel transfer ratios stink.

 The exchange rate from HSBC to hotel points is 2:1 – the same rate as used for airline miles.
 This is shocking value because, using a very broad generalisation, airline miles are worth double what hotel points are worth.